Danderson123/Amira/README.md

 pip install poetry
 ```
 #### Step 3: Install Python Dependencies
-Once Poetry is installed, use it to set up Amira’s dependencies:
+Once Poetry is installed, use it to set up Amira’s python dependencies.
 ```bash
 poetry install
 ```
+You will need to install the non-Python dependencies separately if you opt for this method.

 ####  Step 4: Install Non-Python Dependencies
 Amira requires Pandora, minimap2 and racon.
 Follow the links below for instructions on building binaries for each tool: